GBProductions/word-definer/README.md

 ## Description

 _This a program meant for children.
 If a child doesn't know a word, they can input the word and store it in the program.
-Once the word is entered, you can _
+Once the word is entered, you can enter in what you believe the definition might be (for later, to reference how close to the definition you got)._

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+* _Make sure you have the latest version of your favorite browser._
+* _Clone the "tdd-ruby" repository from Github to your computer._
+* _Navigate to the root directory of the project in the terminal and type 'code .' to view project in an editor like VS Code._

 ## Known Bugs